Below is a reference list of some special names and common terms used in economics.

 Is currently the mainstream economic school of thought throughout the world.
 It claims to relate supply and demand to an individual’s rationality and his or her ability to maximize utility or profit.

-Denotes a modified form of liberalism, embracing a free market economic model in which control of economic factors is transferred from the public sector to the private sector.
+An ideology denoting a modified form of liberalism, embracing a free market economic model in which control of economic factors is transferred from the public sector to the private sector.

 Is the difference between the assets held by a business and its liabilities.